ceifeDeFi/DePinNodeList/README.md

-# DePin Ecosystem Node List
+# DePin Ecosystem Node Lite List

 To run a Node, the Chromium browser is required.